N4M3Z/check-mac/RATIONALE.md

 **What we check:**
 - Whether FileVault disk encryption is active
-- `destroyFVKeyOnStandby` setting (removes encryption key from memory on standby)
-- Hibernate mode configuration (secure sleep settings)
+- Hibernate mode configuration

 **Why we check it:**
 FileVault provides full-disk encryption, protecting your data if the device is stolen or physically accessed.
 Without it, anyone with physical access can remove your drive and read all data.

-The `destroyFVKeyOnStandby` setting removes the FileVault key from memory during standby mode, preventing cold-boot attacks where attackers extract encryption keys from RAM.
-Hibernate mode 25 writes RAM to encrypted disk and powers down completely, providing additional protection against physical attacks.
+Hibernate mode 25 writes RAM to encrypted disk and powers down completely, providing additional protection against physical attacks (cold-boot attacks).
+However, this setting is marked as informational because it doesn't work reliably on Apple Silicon Macs and can cause system crashes when entering standby.

-**Why these are marked `info` not `fail`:**
-The pmset settings are informational because they don't work reliably on Apple Silicon Macs and can cause system crashes when entering standby.
 Mode 25 also significantly increases wake time.

 **Recommended settings:**
 - FileVault: Enabled (`true`)
-- `destroyFVKeyOnStandby`: `1` (enabled, Intel Macs only)
 - `hibernatemode`: `25` (Intel Macs only, for maximum security on portables)

 **References:**